DinoTools/dionaea/doc/source/licensing.rst

    If a specific tool cannot handle the standard comment style, then the appropriate comment mechanism which the tool accepts shall be used.
+   For binary files or files you don't want to change use an additional file with the same name and :code:`.license` as suffix.

 Compliance check
 ----------------